Work with us

 Our tender process for 2019-20 academic year is now closed.

-If you are a school, please contact our hub managers
+If you are a school/college, please contact email@example.com

 In June 2018, 140 young people visited London from the North-West for a three-day residential as part of a larger programme – ‘Fast Trackers’, which represented the single-largest Year of Engineering project in which Network Rail is involved.
 Hailing from Crewe, Liverpool, Manchester and Preston, the participants were selected from areas of the country with historically low higher-education uptake in an effort to shift their attitudes towards apprenticeships and university.
 Working in partnership with Mott MacDonald, Fast Trackers was delivered in its entirety by Network Rail engineering graduates on behalf of the National Collaborative Outreach Programme (NCOP).